PSP-Archive/pspMAME-0.97-TMK/readme.md

-The source code in this repository is for version r5 of the TMK fork.
+The source code in this repository is for version r5 of the TMK fork, found on [TMK's blog](http://tmk2000.blog41.fc2.com/).

 # Guide